Universität Hamburg - der Forschung, der Lehre, der Bildung, zur Homepage

 ...

-GeoMine performs textual, numerical and 3D searches in pockets of the entire PDB dataset.
-Possible use cases are the search for ligands for a given pocket or off-target proteins for a given ligand.
-Prepare the visualization in the 3D viewer to facilitate the 3D query selection:
+GeoMine performs textual, numerical, chemical and 3D searches in ligand-based and empty pockets of the entire PDB dataset.
+Possible use cases are the search for ligands for a given pocket or off-targets for a given ligand.
+You can select a 3D query in a 3D pocket or 2D ligand interaction diagram or both since the 2D and 3D viewer are synchronized.
+You can also create a 3D query partially or completely from scratch.

 Click on image to jump to that page.